-One hundred and forty-one participants from a range of occupations completed both the Risk Type Compass® and Profile:MatchTM; a Five Factor Model assessment of personality developed and published by Psychological Consultancy Limited and designed to assess individuals against key competencies identified as being related to work performance.
+One hundred and forty-one participants from a range of occupations completed both the Risk Type Compass® and Profile:MatchTM; a Five Factor model of personality developed and published by Psychological Consultancy Limited and designed to assess individuals against key competencies related to work performance.
 Two hypotheses were proposed.
 First, that the Calm:Emotional scale will be related to the two Profile:MatchTM (PM) personality scales Composure and Self Esteem, which relate to the Five Factor Model's Emotional Stability.
 Second, that the Daring:Measured scale will be negatively related to the two Profile:MatchTM scales that measure aspects of Conscientiousness; the Compliant and Perfectionistic scales.
-Results of this analysis are presented in Table 5.5.
+Results of this analysis are presented in Table 5.30.